OnlyTU/codewars-practices-solutions/century/README.md

 2000 --> 20

-Solution Explanation:
+**Solution Explanation :**

-- Calculation of century.
+Calculation of century.

-- If the remainder from the division by 10 and 100 of the given year is not 0, that year falls within the next century.
+If the remainder from the division by 10 and 100 of the given year is not 0, that year falls within the next century.

+**Time Complexity : O(n)**